Definition of SEO

 Great customer experience is the most basic and most valuable kind of review for your company.
 People tend to recommend any business that goes the extra mile and exceeds their expectations.

-Create a superior service culture through compliance to quality control measures and ensuring your staff undergoes thorough training.
+Create a superior service culture through compliance with quality control measures and ensuring your staff undergoes thorough training.
 A business environment with a great culture of excitement and high professional standards will attract high volumes of positive feedback.

 b.
 Collect Customer Contact Details